Module Code

 12 weeks

-This module serves as in introduction to the European Union and demonstrates how this evolving and expanding tier of European governance impacts on national political systems .
-The module is divided into three parts.
+This module serves as in introduction to the European Union and demonstrates how this evolving and expanding tier of European governance impacts on national political systems.
+The module is divided into four parts.
 The first part sets the scene for the study of the EU and introduces students to the evolution of the EU, the treaty base and the theories of integration.
 The second part explores the composition and powers of the main EU institutions (such as the Commission, the European Parliament, the Council and the Courts).
 It also accounts for the decision making process and the role of NGOs in the EU system.
-The final part focuses on the EU policy base and seeks to explain where and why the EU is active in certain policy areas.
-It examines a series of salient policy areas including the common agricultural policy, environmental policy, foreign and defence policy, enlargement.
+The third part focuses on the EU policy base and explores a selection of salient policy regimes within the EU.
+These include the common agricultural policy, environmental policy, the euro, the single market, enlargement and immigration policy.
+The fourth part explores the role of the EU on the world stage via lectures on trade policy and defence policy before turning to assess the UK’s current relationship with the EU post Brexit.

 Coursework